Google Search Console

 Not all data supports the same level of confidence.
 A trend based on five clicks over two days is not in the same category as one based on five thousand clicks over thirty days.
 LDOO evaluates sample size, date range coverage, and data freshness behind every answer.
 When the data is thin, the answer says so and explains why.

-Feedback loop
+Feedback loop and memory

 The evaluation system